Home

 Mellotron used:

 The utterly unpronounceable Ejwuusl Wessahqqan were a one-shot German progressive/kraut crossover band, whose instrumental, organ-infested eponymous album stands up pretty well in comparison to some of their contemporaries.
-OK, it's self-indulgent, but at least it isn't Mad Hippy Shit and Michael 'Hieronymus' Winzker's Hammond work is reminiscent of Jon Lord's, largely because like Lordy on Deep Purple in Rock, he doesn't appear to be putting it through a Leslie.
-Anyway, the album consists of two ten-minute tracks on side one, with one short and one very long one on the flip, all but the short one (Thuloneas Körper) being keyboard/bass jams, with Rene Filous' enthusiastic if clunky bass work standing out.
+Admittedly, it's self-indulgent, but at least it isn't Mad Hippy Shit, while Michael 'Hieronymus' Winzker's Hammond work is reminiscent of Jon Lord's, largely because like Lordy on Deep Purple in Rock, he doesn't appear to be putting it through a Leslie.
+Anyway, the album consists of two ten-minute tracks on side one, with one short and one very long one on the flip, all but the short one (Thuloneas Körper) being keyboard/bass jams, Rene Filous' enthusiastic if clunky bass work standing out.

 Ekseption (Netherlands) see: